Collector-seller Joe Riggs examines a coin virtually for a young collector.

 Stories are an integral part of the collecting activity, whether it’s a hobby or a profession, and the power of the story can add both emotional and financial value to a coin.
 During the show, the ACC led a demonstration for visitors in the vein of discussions that occur at monthly club meetings in Alexandria’s Lee Center: members showed coins and explained how their trading has changed, as well as the impact on history.

 “Certain coins from the Civil War are hard to find,” said Barnes, “because during that time, soldiers and civilians only carried nickels, dimes and pennies in their pocket.
 They got worn, lost in the battlefield.
 You’ll find plenty of silver dollars and half dollars, because they didn’t carry them.”
 Barnes and the ACC hope this kind of story captures the imagination of adults as well as children, igniting passions for collecting and trading that can continue for years.

 As Barnes put it: “It gives a kid—maybe a kid who’s not athletically inclined—a chance to learn something else, to learn history.
 They learn the value of the money, how it was built, how it was minted—and how the US and other countries dealt with currency.”

-Nowhere was the success of this goal more evident than with a pair of brothers from Reston.
+Nowhere was the success of this goal more evident than with a pair of brothers.
 The two have collected and traded coins from a young age, when an Indian Head Penny from their mother first got them interested in the activity as a complement to playing basketball.
 “We like history, and it keeps us occupied,” said the younger of the two.
 As long as the brothers keep dealing in pennies, this educational hobby shouldn’t break the bank.